 From the 1848 Women’s Rights Convention in Seneca Falls to the 2021 Inauguration of Kamala Harris as the first female Vice President, women have never stopped fighting.
 The fight continues for equality, but we are grateful for the barriers they have broken.
-March 8th is International Women’s Day and we have the opportunity to celebrate the women that came before us and the courageous women to come.
+International Women’s Day is in March but there’s never a wrong time to celebrate the women that came before us and the courageous women to come.

-You can celebrate from your couch this year by streaming movies about powerful women from female creators.
-The following list of must-watch movies is a great place to start this March.
+You can celebrate from your couch by streaming movies about powerful women from female creators.
+From feminist movies to blockbuster franchise tentpoles, the following list of must-watch films is a great place to start this March.

 Women in History Biopics

-A “biopic” is classified as a dramatized account of a public or historical figure’s life.
+A biopic is classified as a dramatized account of a public or historical figure’s life.
 The three biopics highlighted in this section show women who made key advancements in music, politics, agriculture, and more.
-While there are a plethora of biopics to watch - and many more on their way to streaming platforms - these three are a great place to start on International Women’s Day.
+While there are a plethora of biopics to watch - and many more on their way to streaming platforms - these three offer a a great slate of empowering movies about women.

 Temple Grandin is a scientist and activist for the humane treatment of livestock before slaughter.
 She has written more than 60 scientific papers on animal behavior and in 2010 was named one of Time’s 100 Most Influential People under the “Heroes” category.
-Not only is Grandin accomplished in her field, but she is also an inspirational trailblazer in the Autistic community, as one of the first people to document insights gained from her experience of Autism.
+Not only is Grandin accomplished in her field, but she is also an inspirational trailblazer in the autistic community, as one of the first people to document insights gained as a person with autism.

 In the HBO film Temple Grandin, we follow Grandin’s journey, starting with a visit to her aunt Ann’s cattle ranch before college.
-There, she finds a knack for animal care combined with an exceptional intellect for mechanics.
-When college starts, Grandin begins her studies with livestock, and works through prejudice to become the preeminent innovator in a male-dominated field.
+There, she finds a knack for animal care combined with an exceptional aptitude for mechanics.
+In college, Grandin begins to study animal science, and works through prejudice to become the preeminent innovator in a male-dominated field.
 Temple Grandin garnered several awards, including a Golden Globe for best actress for Clare Dane’s portrayal of the title role.

 “The glass ceiling” commonly describes the invisible barriers to success women and minorities face in the workplace due to discrimination and implicit bias.
 In 1979, Margaret Thatcher shattered it by becoming the first female Prime Minister of the United Kingdom.

 The Iron Lady explores Thatcher’s 11 year career as Prime Minister through a series of flashbacks as she disposes of the belongings of her late husband Denis.
-Viewers follow her arc as a world leader through a series of historical trials and tribulations, highlighted by an incredible performance by Meryl Streep as Thatcher which earned Streep the Academy Award and Golden Globe for best actress.
+Viewers follow her arc as a world leader through a series of historical trials and tribulations, highlighted by an incredible performance from Meryl Streep as Thatcher which earned her the Academy Award and Golden Globe for Best Actress.